-- Pool House Community Primary School recognises that protection from extremism & radicalisation is a vital element of safeguarding - ALL staff and volunteers will have 'due regard to the need to prevent people from being drawn into terrorism', known as the 'Prevent Duty' - ALL staff and volunteers will have a general understanding of how to identify a child who may be at risk of radicalisation

-- ALL staff and volunteers will use professional judgement in identifying children who might be at risk of radicalisation and act proportionately - The school Online Safety Policy will ensure the safety of children by ensuring they cannot access terrorist and extremist material when using the internet and that suitable filtering software is in place - DSLs understand when it is appropriate to make a referral to the Channel Panel and are aware of how to do so.
+- St Joseph's recognises that protection from extremism & radicalisation is a vital element of safeguarding - ALL staff and volunteers will have 'due regard to the need to prevent people from being drawn into terrorism', known as the 'Prevent Duty' - Prevent Safeguarding Lead Annie Douglas - Prevent Governor Lead Andrew King - Prevent Curriculum Lead Annie Douglas - ALL staff and volunteers will have a general understanding of how to identify a child who may be at risk of radicalisation (Prevent E-Learning module completed by all staff in September 2022) - ALL staff and volunteers will use professional judgement in identifying children who might be at risk of radicalisation and act proportionately - The school Online Safety Policy will ensure the safety of children by ensuring they cannot access terrorist and extremist material when using the internet and that suitable filtering software is in place. - DSLs understand when it is appropriate to make a referral to the Channel Panel and are aware of how to do so.